-Dr. Bagner serves as an editorial board member on several peer-reviewed journals and has served on grant review committees for the National Institutes of Health and the March of Dimes.
-He is also involved in several professional organizations, and serves as chair of the Research Task Force for PCIT International and as a board member of the Florida Association for Infant Mental Health.
+Dr. Bagner serves as an associate editor and editorial board member for several peer-reviewed journals and has reviewed grants for the NIH and the March of Dimes; he is a current member of the NIH Psychosocial Development, Risk and Prevention (PDRP) study section.
+He is also involved in several professional organizations, including as an elected fellow in the societies for Clinical Child and Adolescent Psychology and Child and Family Policy and Practice in the American Psychological Association, and serves as chair of the Research Task Force for PCIT International and as an advisor to the board of directors of the Florida Association for Infant Mental Health.

 Dr. Bagner earned a bachelor’s degree in psychology and philosophy from Washington University in St. Louis, and a master’s degree and doctorate in clinical psychology with an emphasis in clinical child and pediatric psychology from the University of Florida.
-He completed his pre-doctoral internship and postdoctoral fellowship at the Warren Alpert Medical School of Brown University.
+He completed his predoctoral internship and postdoctoral fellowship at the Warren Alpert Medical School of Brown University.